 3. Smart Glasses.
 Offered by a variety of manufacturers – including Vuzix, Picavi, Google Glass, Smartpick, and others – these wearable devices replace handheld scanners, paper pick lists, and light-directed picking modules to indicate the location of an item to be picked.
 When integrated with a picking process or a series of put walls for manual sortation of batch picked items, the glasses’ integrated scanning device identifies locations or an object when the wearer looks at it.
 Then, as the associate looks at the series of cubby openings in the put wall (each representing a unique order), a virtual indicator displayed by the glasses within their field of view shows where to place the item.
 This augmented reality/virtual direction approach speeds up the picking process by eliminating manual scanning and manual sorting to put walls for a boost in fulfillment throughput.
 Simultaneously, it is significantly less expensive than outfitting every pick location or opening on a put wall with a light-directed module.
 With large stock keeping unit (SKU) count pick processes incorporating tens of thousands of pick locations, utilizing smart glasses instead of light modules delivers a much faster return on investment.
 Additionally, the latest smart glasses are industrial grade, rugged, and designed for durability in warehousing and fulfillment installations, with longer-lasting batteries, faster charging, and lightweight form factors that makes wearing for extended periods comfortable.
 Likewise, as these systems have evolved, their pricing has come down, further contributing to the technology’s affordability.

-By the way, lead times for all three of these solutions are averaging approximately six months, meaning that an e-commerce order fulfillment operation can significantly boost its throughput in a relatively short period of time.
-Want to learn more about how DCS can create a higher throughput solution for your operation?
+By the way, lead times for all three of these warehouse automation technology solutions are averaging approximately six months, meaning that an e-commerce order fulfillment operation can significantly boost its throughput in a relatively short period of time.
+Want to learn more about how DCS can create a higher throughput solution for your operation with warehouse automation technology?
 Connect with us.

 A 25-year veteran of the material handling industry in his second year with DCS, John has worn many hats u2013 business modeling, process and system concepting, system design, project management and implementation, and operational improvement u2013 and has settled in over the past year as the Lead Solutions Manager.
 Outside of the office, John loves to fish and hunt, and is into traveling and spending time with his family.